gavinf97/thesisreal/README.md

 ### Nextflow: Megahit Pipeline (available)
 Pipeline assembled contigs using Megahit and direct ENA accession downloads for input samples.
 ### Nextflow: MetaSpades Pipeline (available)
 Later stage pipelines.
-Switched from direct ENA downloads to using nf-core pipeline 'Fetch NGS' to downlaoad data first.
+Switched from direct ENA downloads to using nf-core pipeline 'Fetch NGS' to download data first.
 Then used Biosynthetic MetaSpades to form contigs and extend contigs into larger scaffolds, better for large BGC retrieval.

 NF-core Fetch NGS;<br />
 https://nf-co.re/fetchngs